scottgallant/xaprb-src/content/blog/2015/06/05/maximize-productivity-in-three-easy-steps.md

 I have experimented carefully and found that fats and proteins are the best for me.
 Two of my favorites are:

-1. Scrambled eggs slow-cooked with lots of butter.
+1. Scrambled eggs slow-cooked with lots of butter, and perhaps some cheese.
 2. Smoothies with items such as peanut butter, protein powder, avocado, and yogurt.

+If I eat something carb-heavy, such as a pancake, I like to drench it with coconut oil, butter, or spread it with peanut butter or yogurt to help me digest it slowly.

 People are incredibly different and we do not all run on the same engines and fuels.
 Find out what works for you.
 (That applies to this entire article,